shareresearchteam/OverTrack/README.md

 8. Run the launch file depending on your version of ROS: ```roslaunch camera_tracking camera_tracking.launch```

 # Windows Installation
-These instructions do not include setting up ROS with Windows so only the non-ROS scripts will work correctly.
+Only the non-ROS scripts have been tested with Windows.
+These instructions do not include setting up ROS with Windows.
 Please see http://wiki.ros.org/Installation/Windows for further instructions on configuring ROS with Windows.

 1. Install Windows Terminal if available - https://docs.microsoft.com/en-us/windows/terminal/install
 2. Install Python if not already installed - https://www.python.org/downloads/windows/